Mascouche station

-Mascouche station (/fr/) is a commuter rail station operated by Exo in Mascouche, Quebec, Canada, a suburb north of Montreal, Quebec.
+Mascouche station (/fr/) is a commuter rail station operated by Exo in Mascouche, Quebec, Canada, a suburb north of Montreal.
 It is the northern terminus of the Mascouche line.

 The station is located parallel to Rue de la Gare in Mascouche.
 It is located in a yard with five parallel tracks, but possesses a single side platform face.
 The platform is a high-level platform, a feature shared only with Gare Centrale, Repentigny, and Terrebonne stations on the commuter train network.
 The station has a single exit, reached via a tunnel passing under the westernmost track, with stair and elevator access.
 As a result, the station is wheelchair-accessible.
-The parking lots and bus loop are reached from Rue de la Gare.
+The parking lots and bus loop are reached from Avenue de la Gare.

 An artwork by Marc Dulude, a sculpture entitled Continuum, runs along the roof edge of the station entrance building.